Direkt zum Inhalt springen

 • The speakers of the GÖG 2022 can be found here.

-• Slides for the lecture Healthcare Biotech: value contribution in Europe, Dr. Zimmermann, WifOR can be found here.
+• Slides for the presentation Healthcare Biotech: Value added contribution in Europe, Dr. Zimmermann, WifOR can be found here.

-• Slides to the presentation Healthcare Biotech and Venture Capital, Prof.Dr.
-Jamin, HWG Ludwigshafen can be found here.
+• Slides from the presentation Healthcare Biotech and Venture Capital, Prof.Dr.
+Jamin, HWG Ludwigshafen can be found here .

-"Germany has the chance to become the leading international biotechnology location.
-Through the first mRNA vaccine from Mainz, our country has gained global visibility."
+"Germany has the opportunity to become a leading international biotechnology location.
+The first mRNA vaccine from Mainz has given our country global visibility."
 (1) This is how the ruling traffic light coalition puts it in its coalition agreement.

-Against this background, the Health Economics Talks 2022 will shed light on "red" biotechnology, as such the application of biotechnological processes in medical care, from a health economics perspective.
-Certainly, the mRNA-based vaccine against COVID-19 from the company BioNTech is the best-known success of these innovative processes.
-However, the enormous importance of red biotechnology is made clear by another figure: so-called biopharmaceuticals now account for almost half of all newly approved drugs in Germany.
+Against this backdrop, the Health Economic Talks 2022 will examine "red" biotechnology - the term used to describe the application of biotechnological processes in medical care - from a health economic perspective.
+The mRNA-based vaccine against COVID-19 from BioNTech is certainly the best-known success of these innovative processes.
+However, the enormous importance of red biotechnology is made clear by another figure: so-called biopharmaceuticals now account for almost half of all newly approved medicines in Germany.
 (2)

-The Health Economics Talks 2022 bring together experts and decision-makers from medical biotechnology companies, politics, health care and science and provide impetus to successfully master the challenges facing this innovative industry in the interest of efficient medical care.
+The Health Economics Talks 2022 bring together experts and decision-makers from medical biotechnology companies, politics, healthcare and science and provide impetus to successfully master the challenges facing this innovative industry in the interests of efficient medical care.

-In addition to networking among the professional audience, the inclusion of young health economics expertise offers a special added value of the Health Economics Talks.
-Take the opportunity to get in touch with graduates and students of the health economics courses at the HWG and thus win young professionals for your company, for your organization.
+In addition to networking among the specialist audience, the integration of young health economics expertise offers particular added value to the Health Economics Talks.
+Take the opportunity to get in touch with graduates and students of health economics degree programs at the HWG and attract young professionals to your company or organization.

-This year's Health Economics Talks focus on the region as a shaping space for health care.
-This regional perspective was already suggested by the German Council of Health Experts in 2009.1 Most recently, Bündnis 90/Die Grünen have called for the establishment of "health regions "2 and the Rhine-Neckar Metropolitan Region GmbH has launched a strategy project "Rhine-Neckar Health Region" together with the Gesundheitsplattform Rhein-Neckar e.V.
-(Rhine-Neckar Health Platform).3
+This year's Health Economic Talks focus on the region as a space for shaping healthcare provision.
+This regional perspective was already suggested by the German Advisory Council on Health in 2009.1 Most recently, Bündnis 90/Die Grünen called for the establishment of "health regions "2 and the metropolitan area Rhine-Neckar GmbH, together with Gesundheitsplattform Rhein-Neckar e.V., launched a "Rhine-Neckar Health Region" strategy project.3

-The conference aims to provide food for thought on how the design space "health region" can be filled with innovative care concepts.
-Two topics will be addressed, and concrete projects will be presented in each field:
+The conference aims to provide food for thought on how the "health region" design space can be filled with innovative healthcare concepts.
+Two subject areas will be addressed, with specific projects being presented in each:

-• Topic 2: Regional aspects of care - shaping innovative spaces.
+• Topic 2: Regional care aspects - shaping innovation spaces.

 The Corona pandemic is a stress test for our healthcare system and healthcare systems worldwide.
 The pandemic is challenging systems not only in terms of the scope and quality of care they provide, but also in terms of their adaptive capacity and resilience.
 This was the thread taken up by the Health Economics Talks - GÖG 2020.
 Based on the experiences with and in the Corona pandemic, proven experts addressed approaches for the design of adaptive and at the same time resilient healthcare in expert presentations.
 In addition, students were involved in the development of innovative solutions through a hackathon.